stg-tud/unsafe_go_study_results/README.md

  1. Raw projects and dependencies.
 This set contains the 500 open-source Go projects that we crawled from GitHub.
     The projects at the specific revision that we examined are referenced in this repository through Git submodules.
-    The `rawdata` directory contains the submodules.
+    The `projects` directory contains the submodules.
  2. Package and unsafe data.
 From the projects and their dependencies, we compiled the list of all packages used transitively.
 Within all packages, we identified usages of `unsafe` Go code.
 The results of this stage are included in the `data` directory.